kualta/site/posts/parochial-problems.md

 The following was a short conversation between me (**K**) and my new friend (**Y**), who recently arrived from West Africa to pursue their 2nd Masters degree in the city where I was living at the time.

-It happened while we were waiting for the elevator to arrive.
+It happened while we were waiting for the elevator.

 <div className="text-center text-xl"> _<...>_ </div>